Skip to main content

 Over-Smoking Issues

-Signs of over-smoking include dark black bark (instead of deep mahogany), bitter aftertaste, and numbing sensation on the tongue.
-If guests require sauce to enjoy the meat, over-smoking likely occurred.
+Signs of over-smoking include black bark (instead of deep mahogany), bitter aftertaste, and a numbing sensation on the tongue.

 Wood Contamination Problems